George Stroumboulopoulos to anchor Hockey Night

 “I knew that Rogers would never mess with the greatest segment on television," Cherry said in a release.
 "We’re going into our 29th season of Coach’s Corner, and we’re stronger than ever.”

-Along with Coach's Corner, MacLean will also host Hockey Day In Canada, as well as Hometown Hockey Community Celebration on Sundays, Rogers announced.
+Along with Coach's Corner, MacLean will continue to host Hockey Day In Canada, as well as Hometown Hockey Community Celebration on Sundays, Rogers announced.